mahsanchez/fixed_income_pricing_risk_library/README.md

 *  Programming Massively Parallel Processors A Hands-on approach by Wen-Mei Hwu
 *  Programming in Parallel with CUDA by Richard Ansorge
 *  C++ Design Patterns and Derivatives Pricing by Mark Joshi
+*  Discovering Modern C++ by Peter Gottschling
+*  C++ Template Metaprogramming: Concepts, Tools, and Techniques from Boost and Beyond" by David Abrahams, Aleksey Gurtovoy
 *  Monte Carlo methods: with application to the pricing of interest rate derivatives by Roman Frey
 *  Modern Computational Finance AAD and Parallel Simulations by Antoine Savigne
 *  Tools for Computational Finance by Rüdiger U. Seydel